DSF Online Events

 – Have your presentation ready and open to start sharing when needed.

-Please note if there is more than one person presenting you will still need your own laptop per person.
-This is not only for slides but also to ensure you can been seen in the camera during your section.
+Please note if more than one person is presenting, you will still need your own laptop per person.
+This is not only for slides, but also to ensure you can be seen in the camera during your section of the event.
 We also recommend not being in the same room as one another, as this will cause issues with the sound.

 Do I need a virtual background?